equinox-project/equinox-js/docs/docs/reactions/index.md

 import { MessageDbSource, PgCheckpoints } from "@equinox-js/message-db-consumer"
 import pg from "pg"

-const checkpointer = new PgCheckpoints(new pg.Pool({ connectionString: "..." }), "public")
+const checkpoints = new PgCheckpoints(new pg.Pool({ connectionString: "..." }), "public")
-await checkpointer.ensureTable() // creates the checkpoints table if it doesn't exist
+await checkpoints.ensureTable() // creates the checkpoints table if it doesn't exist

 const pool = new pg.Pool({ connectionString: "..." })